Emerging Artists Fellowship Program

 Students will be notified of acceptance by April 2, 2015.

 The Emerging Artists Fellowship Program is a four-week, intensive chamber music program for string players and pianists ages 18-26.
 Individual instrumentalists as well as pre-formed ensembles of strings, with or without piano, are encouraged to apply.
 Highly competitive fellowships are awarded to seriously dedicated and motivated music students who will receive individualized lessons and coachings at the highest level.
 Each participant receives a Fellowship Award of $3,000 which covers the cost of tuition, room, and board for four weeks at Garth Newel Music Center.

 Contact Isaac Melamed, Cellist/Artistic Director for more information: email@example.com.

 - Weekly master classes

 - Free admission to all summer festival concerts

 - Numerous performance opportunities at Garth Newel, the immediate community, and in neighboring towns

-- Recreation: hiking, swimming, tennis, ping pong and more.
+- Recreation: hiking, swimming, tennis, ping pong, frisbee golf and more.